 On February 28th, 2021 I underwent surgery for a total hysterectomy to treat adenomyosis.
 I felt better within a few hours of surgery than I had in years.
 At my 2 week follow-up call I told my surgeon that I had to continually remind myself that I just had a major operation because I felt so great that I was forgetting that I needed to actually "recover"---I felt so alive, so ready to work, so ready to start living again.

-I am a different person now -- and I couldn't be more thankful for all of my struggles.
+Having been through all that, I am a different person now.
 My struggles have changed me for the better.
-They've allowed me to see the world differently.
-They've brought so many blessings into my life.
+They've allowed me to see the world differently & through eyes of compassion.
+I now practice gratitude, I experience joy, I am learning to accept things for what they are, I gravitate towards the good and positivity.
 My struggles have always been met with my art making, and I think this is why I now choose to create bright and happy.